EHRI/ehri-frontend/INSTALL.md

 ### MySQL Docs

+While this is running, we can set up the other database, used for authentication.
 Install MySQL via your favoured channel (Brew, Apt):

     sudo apt-get install mysql-server